silx-kit/silx/doc/source/modules/gui/plot/plotactions_examples.rst

 This example also illustrates how to store additional data, along with a curve.
 The FFT computation returns complex values, but we want to display real data, so we compute the amplitude spectrum.
 However, the inverse FFT requires  the complete FFT data as input.
-We are therefore, required to store the complex array of FFT data as curve metadata, in order to be able to reverse the process when the action is unchecked.
+We are therefore required to store the complex array of FFT data as curve metadata, in order to be able to reverse the process when the action is unchecked.

 .. literalinclude:: ../../../../../examples/fftPlotAction.py